 Don't restrict your advertising to a single market in 2014, take your products and services to the railway world with IRJ

-IRJ is the first choice for news and developments in the international railway industry for 10,604 railway professionals and decision makers in 132 countries every month.
+IRJ is the first choice for news and features on the latest developments in the international railway industry for 10,516 railway professionals and decision makers in 129 countries every month.
+Put your company's products and services in front of the people who really matter.

 These important industry players value IRJ's content and insight; 95% of IRJ's readership actively requests the magazine every month.
 This compares with just 19% for our nearest competitor.